 Podcast – one of the greatest tools for your marketing.
 Regardless of your business or your position in your organization, in 2021, podcasts should be a solid part of your marketing campaign.
 Some pay up to 50000USD to appear as a guest on a popular podcast.

 Also, it builds up your brand, your expertise, authority and trust (or EAT, something that Google emphasizes a lot these days – and it’s ok to do so).

-Podcasts are not just for small to medium size business or for Entrepreneurs and aspiring people.
+Podcasts are not just for small to medium size businesses or for entrepreneurs.
 Big corporate businesses or Universities across the globe successfully incorporated podcasts’ sponsorships and creation into their strategy.

 There’s a market for everything and the more you focus on a specific channel and develop expertise in an area that is a niche, the most likely you will become an authority in that field.
 Starting a podcast on that subject goes hand in hand with starting a blog.
 Usually, bloggers who developed a community around their topic started podcasting (or vice versa in some rare cases).